-- Data Tiering: Kubernetes storage classes can be mapped to different pools of storage in Cloud Volumes ONTAP, which are created from any of the available AWS or Azure disk types.
-Cloud Volumes ONTAP can then transparently tier cold data to Amazon S3 or Azure Blob to save on storage costs.
+- Data Tiering: Kubernetes storage classes can be mapped to different pools of storage in Cloud Volumes ONTAP, which are created from any of the available Google Cloud, AWS, or Azure disk types.
+Cloud Volumes ONTAP can then transparently tier cold data to Amazon S3, Google Cloud Storage, or Azure Blob to save on storage costs.

 - Storage cloning: Using NetApp FlexClone® technology, existing storage volumes can be instantly and space-efficiently cloned and made available for read/write use.
 Trident integrates with cloning to allow persistent volume claims to use a clone, rather than always provisioning new storage.

 Stateful applications in Kubernetes require persistent storage with an independent lifecycle from their pods.
 This can be achieved using persistent volumes directly, however, stateful sets and dynamic provisioning provide a solution that is easier to manage and scale up.
 Dynamically provisioning storage for stateful sets using Trident and Cloud Volumes ONTAP provides the data protection, high availability, and flexible storage management that is a must for reliably storing enterprise information.

 Learn more about how Cloud Volumes ONTAP supports Kubernetes Persistent Volume provisioning and management requirements of containerized workloads, and how Cloud Volumes ONTAP helps to address the challenges of containerized applications in these Kubernetes Workloads with Cloud Volumes ONTAP Case Studies.